The wait is over – Doeman delivers another sick visual with the help of Director Bird Medina for “No Limit ’91.”

 The video ends in the most sincere of ways consistent with the loyalty of the “DYNA-sty” with a tribute to Doeman’s friend, Thomas Gamez, who was one of his crew that was definitely “bout it,” and passed away unexpectedly at the end of last year, furthering the message of loyalty.

-I had to watch the video four or five times to make sure I noticed everything, and I’m about to go watch it again because I’m sure I still did.
+I had to watch the video four or five times to make sure I noticed everything, and I’m about to go watch it again because I’m sure I still missed something.
 In the meantime, you take a look at tell me what you think.